Chapter 9: IX

 K'nera remembered back to Alexander's birthday and how he had been disappointed that his father had left the station just before he was to arrive.
 She had hoped that it had just been a coincidence that his departure had been so close to his son's arrival but now she had her doubts.

-"At least Alexander seems to be doing a lot better recently; which is good since what ground he had gained among the rest of the crew after casting aside his human name in favor of T'knehzoR while around most of the other Klingons had begun to slip away."
+"At least Alexander seems to be doing a lot better recently; which is good since what ground he had gained among the rest of the crew after casting aside his Human name in favor of T'knehzoR while around most of the other Klingons had begun to slip away."

 Alexander scanned his monitor and saw it showed the system was deathly quiet.
 There was absolutely no indication of Jem'Hadar ships anywhere on their sensors.
-Of course Alexander knew that they were not stationed to guard against the Dominion here in this system.
+Of course he knew that they were not stationed to guard against the Dominion here in this system.
 Not this time at least.
 On the outer rim of the sensor's reach lay the Romulan fleet.
 They had recently joined the Alliance against the Dominion/Cardassian forces.
-There was no doubt that Chancellor Gowran did not trust the Romulans anymore than he did the Dominion.
-So as a response to their presences so close to the Empire, he had assigned squadrons of fleets to guard against them along the Klingon border that faced them.
+There was no doubt that Chancellor Gowron did not trust the Romulans anymore than he did the Dominion.
+So as a response to their presences so close to the Empire, he had assigned squadrons to guard against them along the Klingon border that faced them.

 Alexander didn't trust the Romulans anymore than any other Klingon that he knew but he also wondered just how the Alpha Quadrant Alliance was supposed to defeat the Dominion from the Gamma Quadrant if they couldn't put aside old hostilities long enough to fight only one enemy at a time instead of waiting for their own allies to double-cross them.
 Now the two fleets were staring at one another across an imaginary line in the sand; neither trusting the other but both reluctantly dependent on the other for their own sector's safety.

-A part of Alexander wondered if the temporary alliance with the Romulans could ever last once the war is over.
+A part of Alexander wondered if the temporary alliance with the Romulans could ever last once the war was over.
 That is if the war ever did end.
 He knew that all it would take right now would be for one nervous trigger finger to break the tenuous cease-fire between the two empires.
 From there the two empires would likely pull their forces from the front-lines against the Dominion and fight a war on a second front without even thinking about it.
-Of course Gowran could have posted ships that had once been loyal to the Duras family along the border.
-They were used to working alongside them; but then Gowran would have had to worry about their loyalty to him and the Empire.
+Of course Gowron could have posted ships that had once been loyal to the Duras family along the border.
+They were used to working alongside them; but then Gowron would have had to worry about their loyalty to him and the Empire.

 Fighting back a chuckle to himself, Alexander found the whole political climate within the Empire to be ridiculous.
 To him it seemed that it would be obvious to see that if the various factions within Klingon Empire could just work together it would be much stronger.
 Instead, the Empire appeared to be one big house of cards; just waiting for someone to come along and knock it over.
 As it was, each man who made it to a position of power within the Empire then had to spend the rest of their lives waiting for someone else to come along and try to steal it away from them.